rustyeddy/rustyeddy.com/content/software/peer-review.md

 to be ~~scrutinized~~ reviewed.

-This is the point that you can start increasing your confidence in the code, we now have tests that are passing, and we have had the code under scrutiney (peer review) it has passed both water marks.
+This is the point that you can start increasing your confidence in the code.
+We now have tests that are passing and we have had the code under scrutiney (peer review).
+It has passed both water marks.

 Now it is time to make a commitment.